 Pros: This is a monster of a water bottle, in the best sense.
 It keeps your chai latte hot, your water ice cold, and thanks to its 18/8 stainless steel construction, we defy you to break it.
 You can swap out various caps, depending on whether you prefer to sip your drinks or chug them.

 This water bottle has double-wall insulation to keep the exterior sweat-free, and keep your drinks hot for up to 12 hours.

 Pros: This insulated water bottle keeps your drinks cold for 24 hours, and comes with three different lids for every sipping style.

 It keeps your libations cold for 24 hours, and hot for up to 12 hours, thanks to its double-wall insulation.
 It doesn't sweat, and it comes with a very cool spout lid that lets you drink one-handed.

-Pros: This bottle does not leak.
+Pros: This water bottle does not leak.
 It can go through hell, and it looks a good as new.
 Twenty-four hours after a refill, the water is still as frigid as you’d want.

 Cons: One caveat to the no leaks promise…if you don’t screw to spout cap on tight, yes, it can leak.

 A beloved water bottle for a solid price, the Hydro Flask has a wide mouth for faster water flow, TempShield insulation that keeps drinks cold for 24 hours, and a super-cool slip-free powder coating that makes it easy to hold and use.